 DOOM explains BORN LIKE THIS, talks own history, and draws line between himself and written characters

 Daniel Dumile’s gift is the ability to be totally engrossed in and devoted to whatever his character does.
-He doesn’t care for critiques about him or his work–not even from his own fans– and has been doing so since the ’80s.
-This is how he’s held his place while teetering between mainstream success and inde-rap stardom.
+He flouts criticism –even from his own fans– and has been doing so for a while, since the ’80s.
+This is how he teeters between mainstream success and inde-rap stardom.
 BORN LIKE THIS, is more of the same, with guests (Slug of Atmosphere and Raekwon, for example) that reflect his presence across rap spectrums.
 Production-wise, Dilla, Madlib, and Jake One have a song each while DOOM manned the rest.
 But without a doubt this is all Daniel Dumile, or DOOM rather, and certainly a standout from his cache of celebrated work.
 Here we find is DOOM at his most strange, most gruff, weird, and somewhat confessional.

 As a rapper, as an interview subject, he’s been notoriously elusive, often silent come promotion time.
 Antics aside, he remains a totally uncompromising artist, standing tall on rap’s list of all-time consistent emcee/producers.
 As unapproachable as he’s been with journalists, the guy behind the persona is anything but.
 He starts our long-scheduled interview with: “Sorry it took this long man!
 Not trying to discriminate!
 How are you doing today?
-What’s your name dude?”
-Hardly a mean guy, definitely a normal cat, Dumile graciously answers all my questions on all things DOOM.
+What’s your name man?”
+Hardly a mean guy, definitely a normal dude, Dumile details with candor and insight to all my questions on all things DOOM.

 Let’s start with the mask.
 Why wear one?